 Arrival in Stemnitsa from Athens or Kalamata airport.
 There are many restaurants, taverns, and cafes, and you will also have the chance to visit the Menalon trail office in the village’s central square for a briefing before setting off on your hike.

 - The guesthouse is situated in the centre of the village of Stemnitsa.
-Mrs Garifalia offers a good home-made breakfast.
-The local tavern is just a footstep away.
+The local tavern is just a few steps away.

 Day 2: Stemnitsa to Dimitsana | 12.5 km